 Digital news media is read by 13.1 million Australians, continuing the growing trend for consumers to seek their trusted news, entertainment and information digitally, according to the latest emma data, released today.

 Across print and digital news media, 88 per cent of Australians, or 16.3 million people, read news media in July 2018

 According to the data, newspapers alone are read by 12.1 million people, or 66 per cent of the population.
 Metro newspapers are read by 10 million people, or 54 per cent of consumers.
 Regional and community news media brands are read by 5.8 million people, or one third of the population (32 per cent).

 In addition to the industry currency readership data, emma CMV provides valuable insights into Australian consumers’ product purchases, behaviour and attitudes.
 This data has revealed that Australians are becoming more discerning, with three in four Australians (74 per cent aged 14+) seeking quality over price when it comes to their purchases.
 A greater proportion of men (77 per cent) agree with this than women (72 per cent).

-One in two Australians now believe that stores’ own brand products offer equal quality to well-known brands.
+Half of all Australians now believe that stores’ own-brand products offer equal quality to well-known brands.
 More women (51 per cent) agree with this than men (44 per cent).

 “The inexorable rise of the ubiquitous smartphone device will continue to drive digital readership of our news media, as people seek their trusted news brands on the go and in the palm of their hands.
 This equips publishers with compelling commercial opportunities in cross platform brand and content propositions, which is a terrific, positive outcome,” NewsMediaWorks chief executive Peter Miller said.